Authorization in Laravel Gate and Police

 $ php artisan migrate:fresh

-This command will delete all the tables and generate them again, we do this since there are posts in the database and we cannot add a new column of foreign type (not null) to existing posts.
+This command deletes all tables and regenerates them.
+We do this because there are existing posts in the database and we cannot add a new foreign key (not null) column to existing posts.

 app\Models\Post.php